-- Plan and implement professional learning tied to supporting students in owning their own behavio and recognizing the effects their behaviors have on others. • Ensure the Behavior Team - co-constructs behavioral rewards with teachers students, parents, and community members. - Ensure a systematic approach for SSTs to support all students wherever they are on the multi-tiered system of support. - Facilitate protocols that allow students to take ownership in making their own curricular and life connections to the Profile of a Graduate attributes. - Ensure Profile of a Graduate attributes demonstration opportunities exists for students to initiate and lead academic conversations. advocate for their own needs, and hold themselves accountable to effectively collaborate in and out of the - learning environment.

-Utilize data review protocol to identify trends to provide feedback, coaching, and supports for teachers and students.
+- Plan and implement professional learning tied to supporting students in owning their own behavior and recognizing the effects - their behaviors have on others.
+Ensure the Behavior Team co-constructs behavioral expectations, norms and rewards with teachers, students, parents, and community members. - Ensure a systematic approach for SSTs to support all students wherever they are on the multi-tiered system of support. - Facilitate protocols that allow students to take ownership in making their own curricular and life connections to the Profile of a Graduate attributes - attributes. • Ensure Profile of a Graduate attributes demonstration opportunities exist for students to initiate and lead academic conversations, advocate for their own needs, and hold themselves accountable to effectively collaborate in and out of the learning environment. - Utilize data review protocol to identify trends to provide feedback, coaching, and supports for teachers and students.